 Leicester City's star man during their title-winning season, Riyad Mahrez took a while to get going in 2017-18 but he has now reminded spectators why exactly he is so highly rated.
 A resurgence in form has catapulted the Foxes star into the top 10 midfielder in this season's fantasy football and, at £8.7m, he is relatively affordable.

 When looking at midfielders, it is a good idea to have a variety of players who are stars for their particular teams and sometimes you can unearth a gem that hasn't been considered by the majority of fantasy football managers.

 We've taken a look at some of the midfielders in this season's Premier League who could be considered bargain buys, if you want to avoid splashing out on the marquee players.

 Brighton have a tough task on their hands in their first ever season in the Premier League and one man they will be relying on to help secure their status is Pascal Gross.
 The new signing from Bundesliga side Ingolstadt scores goals and provides assists from play as well as set pieces.
 Crucially, he is much cheaper than some other options.

 Abdoulaye Doucoure (Watford - £5.4m)

-French midfielder Abdoulaye Doucoure has been one of Watford's best players in the early stages of the 2017-18 campaign.
-The 24-year-old has been ever present and has managed to bag himself a few goals.
+French midfielder Abdoulaye Doucoure has been one of Watford's best players in the 2017-18 campaign.
+The 24-year-old has been ever-present and has managed to bag himself a few goals.
 His form has seen his price rise, but he remains a steal at £5.4m.

 BEST OF THE REST